Arrival to San José

 Welcome to Costa Rica!
 For your added comfort, once you have passed immigration and customs and stepped out of the airport doors, you will have one of our representatives waiting for you outside with a sign with your name on it.
 He will drive you to your hotel.

-The Hotel Bougainvillea is located in a suburb just 10 minutes from downtown San José.
+The Hotel Bougainvillea is located just 10 minutes from downtown San José.
 The Bougainvillea is nestled within an award-winning tropical botanical garden that attracts many of the birds and butterflies that Costa Rica is famous for.
-We are confident you will long remember your time spent in this ten acre gem that is widely recognized as one of the most beautiful gardens in the country.
+We are confident you will long remember your time spent in this ten-acre gem that is widely recognized as one of the most beautiful gardens in the country.

 Private Transfer from International Airport to San José

 Meals Plan: Breakfast